 The cronut, for instance, takes some of the best features of both croissants and donuts, and marries them together.
 Certain other hybrids are more like Frankenstein’s monsters, losing what we loved about each dessert in the first place, and replacing each one with new slightly worse qualities, just for the sake of merging the two.

 For instance, I don’t love big loaves of pretzel bread.
-The thing I love most about pretzels is their vast surface area of dark brown crust.
+More than anything, I love pretzel rolls’ vast surface area of dark brown crust.
 You lose out on so much of that when you boil and bake the dough into a giant loaf.
 We’re all going to disagree a bit about our favorite features of various baked goods.
 Perhaps you always wished that pretzels had just a little less brown crust, because you don’t like bitter flavors.

 But when coming up with your own dessert mashup, it’s important to spend a few minutes coming up with something that keeps all your favorite features of your favorite things.
 This post shows you how to come up with an idea, but I won’t get into recipe developing here.
 Check out this post if you want a little primer.